CSC3170-2022Fall/project-vanward/source/README.md

     Use the data from the world cup to test addition features

-    WorldCupGroups.db, Shooters.db  (These .db file is in the outside) Sample database tables from the project handout.
+    WorldCupGroups.db, Shooters.db  (These .db file is in the outside) Self-designed sample database tables from the project.

     Presentation.txt   Input files for testing.
 Type the files contents in the terminal.
                     This part will be showed during the presentation.